About ESWI2025

 Kirsty SHORTESWI Associate Member, University of Queensland, Australia

-4. Could obesity be the key link connecting NCDs and increased susceptibility to respiratory infections?
+4. Obesity’s Impact on Infection & Vaccination response; Could obesity be the key link connecting NCDs and increased susceptibility to respiratory infections

 Stacey SCHULTZ-CHERRYSt Jude Children's Research Hospital, United States